 Content was evaluated based both on coverage and accuracy.
-Coverage was evaluated based on the presence or absence of the following sections: a definition of prostate cancer, incidence and prevalence, etiology and risk factors, symptoms, prevention, diagnosis and work up, treatment and finally prognosis.
-Diagnosis and workup and treatment were the most frequently covered topics, at 91% and 90% respectively.
-Prognosis was the least covered topic, in only 14% of websites, with prevention being the second least covered in 38% of websites.
-Only 6% of websites covered all of the topics.
-(Figure 1)
+Coverage was evaluated based on the presence or absence of the following sections: a definition of prostate cancer, incidence and prevalence, etiology and risk factors, symptoms, prevention, diagnosis and workup, treatment, and finally prognosis.
+Diagnosis and workup and treatment were the most frequently covered topics, at 91% and 90%, respectively.
+Prognosis was the least covered topic, in only 14% of websites, with prevention being the second least, covered in only 38% of websites.
+Only 6% of websites covered all of the topics (Fig. 1).

 Accuracy of each section was evaluated and recorded as completely accurate, mostly accurate, or inaccurate or not present.
-As previously noted accuracy was evaluated against predetermined criteria, as defined by the research team and congruent with NCCN guidelines, UpToDate and expert opinion.
-Within each area of content, most sites that did provide information were completely accurate.
-(Figure 2) Missing information was the main cause for a lower accuracy scores.
-For example, with respect to information related to treatment, 72 of 90 websites were completely accurate, while 15 were mostly accurate and only 3 were mostly not accurate and 10 contained no information (Figure 2).
+As previously noted, accuracy was evaluated against predetermined criteria, as defined by the research team and congruent with NCCN guidelines, UpToDate, and expert opinion.
+Within each area of content, most sites that did provide information were completely accurate (Fig. 2).
+Missing information was the main cause for a lower accuracy scores.
+For example, with respect to information related to treatment, 72 of 90 websites were completely accurate, while 15 were mostly accurate, only three were mostly not accurate, and 10 contained no information (Fig. 2).
 With respect to incidence and prevalence, websites were required to present statistics relating to incidence and prevalence to be completely accurate.
-Fifty-five percent (55%) of websites were mostly accurate, with 28% providing all information needed to be considered completely accurate.
-Only 14% of websites that covered prognosis, and 8% provided information that was completely accurate.
+Fifty-five percent of websites were mostly accurate, with 28% providing all information needed to be considered completely accurate.
+Only 14% of websites covered prognosis and 8% provided information that was completely accurate.
 Global accuracy was a rater judgment of the consistency of all of the material on a website with reliable reference material on prostate cancer from UpToDate and NCCN.
 Most sites (89%) had a completely accurate global accuracy, and only 3% were globally mostly inaccurate.